92alanc/tweet-reader/README.md

 A British conservative who always exposes the far-left, especially on YouTube.

-All his videos are demonetised and sometimes censored by YouTube right when they are uploaded because of 'hate speech' when all he does is criticise and expose the far-left agenda and their hypocrisy.
+Most, if not all of his videos are demonetised and sometimes censored by YouTube right when they are uploaded because of 'hate speech' when all he does is criticise and expose the far-left agenda and their hypocrisy.
 Meanwhile youtubers who openly support terror attacks and other hateful and extremist opinions continue to have their videos monetised.

+* Trump

+The current US president.
+Just like any conservative who won't bow down to leftist ideas, Donald Trump is always targeted by the mainstream media, universities, the deep state, big companies, feminists and other leftists in general.

+Trump has a firm attitude towards crime, terrorism and illegal immigration, which is one of the main reasons why the left hates him so much.

 ## Suspension